 There may be occasions where we share your data.
 This may happen when:

-- A third party provides a service on our behalf (for example grounds maintenance or repair works)
+- A third party provides a service on our behalf (for example a system we use to manage your membership).

-- Where there is a legal requirement to do so (for example to prevent and detect crime, in line with the data protection exemptions provided by regulations)
+- There is a legal requirement to do so (for example to prevent and detect crime, in line with the data protection exemptions provided by regulations).

-- Where we are working in partnership with another organisation (for example a support agency or the Council).
+- We are working in partnership with another organisation (for example a support agency or the Council).

 In some instances data may be transferred outside of the European Union.
 In all cases, we will take adequate steps to ensure the security and protection of your personal information.